ASD-Blueprint/desktop.gov.au/blueprint/abac/hybrid-platform.md

 ```

   * Alerts
-    * Create an alert for each matching event with the policy’s severity: `Configured`
+    * Create an alert for each matching event with the policy's severity: `Configured`
     * Send alert as email: `Not configured`
     * Send alert as text message: `Not configured`
     * Send alerts to Power Automate: `Not configured`